The Board of Management (BOM) for 2018 is:

 Jeanette was born in South Africa.
 She completed a Bachelor of Arts, Higher Education Diploma and a Diploma in Library and Information Science at the University of Cape Town.

-Jeanette and her family moved to Margaret River in 2011 as they were in need of a change and felt that Margaret River had an appealing environment and community.
+Jeanette and her family moved to Margaret River in 2011 as they needed a change and felt that Margaret River had an appealing environment and community.

-At the 2013 Arts Margaret River AGM Jeanette joined the Committee of Management as Secretary.
+At the 2013 Arts Margaret River AGM Jeanette joined the Board of Management as Secretary.

 Neil Fox – Board member